 The following is important information for new faculty to get you up and running with various school resources.
 Please note that the first step in the process is to make sure all your paperwork is finalized with Human Resources (HR) before you can access these tools.
 Contact our Manager of Financial Operations, Karen Swiney at 314-935-6563 or karen.swiney@wustl to make sure HR paperwork is complete.
-Karen will guide you through the process in order to secure your Wustl Key and email address.
+Karen will guide you through the process to secure your Wustl Key and email address.

-The Wustl Key is your user name and pass word for all University resources such as email, Human Resource Management Systems, and many other resources.
-Any time you log into a University secure system you will need your Wustl Key.
-Once you complete your I-9 you will be directed to create your Wustl Key during the HR sign up process.
-Without a Wustl Key you cannot access email or all other University systems.
+The Wustl Key is your username and password for all University resources such as email, Human Resource Management Systems, and many other resources.
+Any time you log into a University secure system, you will need your Wustl Key.
+Once you complete your I-9, you will be directed to create your Wustl Key during the HR sign up process.
+Without a Wustl Key, you cannot access email or all other University systems.
 Please contact Karen Swiney at 314-935-6563 or karen.swiney@wustl with any questions.
-If you need to change your Wustl Key or have forgotten it please go to this link.
+If you need to change your Wustl Key or have forgotten it, please go to this link.

 All faculty are provided with a University email account on Microsoft Office 365 once they complete their paperwork with HR.
-Upon creating your Wustl Key you can log into your email by going to this website and using your Wustl Key to use the Outlook Web Application (OWA).
+Upon creating your Wustl Key, you can log into your email by going to this website and using your Wustl Key to use the Outlook Web Application (OWA).
 All official communication will go to this address and not a personal email such as @gmail.com or @yahoo.com.
-Please read the How-To section for forwarding email if you prefer to have emails forwarded to your person email account.
+Please read the How-To section for forwarding email if you prefer to have emails forwarded to your personal email account.
 Please note that Calendar and other tools come with this service.
-In the OWA online tool you can access them by clicking on the square in the upper left of the screen.
+In the OWA online tool, you can access them by clicking on the square in the upper left of the screen.

-Photography and some MFA printers do not use Papercut so please check in with those program coordinators for more details.
+Photography and some MFA printers do not use Papercut so, please check in with those program coordinators for more details.

-For large scale plotting you can use the Whitaker Lab however you will need to cover the expense if for personal and or research activity.
-Please contact the IT Department to facilitate transfer of funds to your Papercut account if there is a specific account you can bill plotting to.
+For large scale plotting, you can use the Whitaker Lab however you will need to cover the expense if for personal and or research activity.
+Please contact the IT Department to facilitate the transfer of funds to your Papercut account if there is a specific account you can bill plotting to.

 To access Sam Fox network resources, you must use the wustl-encrypted-2.0 wifi network and log in with your Wustl Key.
 It is an encrypted connection to all of the Sam Fox School network resources available, including printing.
 If you haven’t already connected to wustl-encrypted-2.0 wifi network, please use these instructions to configuring your computer to connect.